7 Tips for Tick Prevention

 The Connection Between Lyme and Hepatitis

 Although some medical establishments have yet to fully embrace the link, when Lyme disease transitions to a chronic disease, it may cause hepatitis.
-In an article published in 2003 in the Hepatology Journal, 115 people were studied who presented with the textbook bulls-eye rash from a tick bite:
+In an article published in the Hepatology Journal, 115 people were studied who presented with the textbook bulls-eye rash from a tick bite:

 - 40 percent of the patients exhibited at least one liver abnormality